raybenchen/avroparquet/README.md

 Step 8.
 Copy the avro-tools jar to your path or to your local directory.

 Step 9.
-Copy an AVRO file to your local directory or an accessible directory from avro tools
+Copy an AVRO file to your local directory or an accessible directory from AVRO tools

         Download from here:  https://github.com/airisdata/avroparquet/blob/master/airisdata-meeetup/src/main/resources/avro_file.avro